GriddleGriddle/Griddle/docs/src/markdown/customization.md

 ###Custom Row Format###

 Sometimes you may want to display grid data in a format other than a grid but still have pagination, filtering, etc. This type of formatting can be accomplished with the custom row format properties.
-To use custom row formatting, the **useCustomRowFormat** and the **customRowFormat** properties will need to be set.
+To use custom row formatting, the **useCustomRowComponent** and the **customRowComponent** properties will need to be set.

 <dl>
-  <dt>useCustomRowFormat</dt>
+  <dt>useCustomRowComponent</dt>
   <dd><strong>bool</strong> - determines if custom row formats are applied</dd>
 </dl>

 <dl>
-  <dt>customRowFormat</dt>
+  <dt>customRowComponent</dt>
   <dd><strong>Component</strong> - the component to render in place of a grid row.
 This component receives a property named <strong>data</strong></dd>
 </dl>

 <dl>
-  <dt>customRowFormatClassName</dt>
+  <dt>customRowComponentClassName</dt>
   <dd><strong>string</strong> - the CSS class name to apply to the format component.</dd>
 </dl>